Sumith1896/talenge/README.md

     sudo apt-get install python2.7

 Then, you need to install all the reuirements.
-We'd suggest you to work on a virtual environment, but anyway the process is the same:
+We'd suggest you to work on a virtual environment ([setup instructions](http://www.jeffknupp.com/blog/2013/12/18/starting-a-django-16-project-the-right-way/)), but anyway the process is the same:

     pip intall -r requirements.txt